johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 that will be checked afterwards.

-# Basic Editor Functionality
+# Functionality Reference

-As I have not yet done any user experience research on the interface design, I will explain the basic functionality here:
+As I have not yet done any user experience research on the interface design, I will just list the basic functionality here, in case you're stuck and don't see how to do a specific thing.
+However, learning by trying before looking things up is what I would recommend.

 1. __Select a node__ by clicking with your left mouse button.
    Selecting a node will display its regular expression at the bottom.